KARZ-TV: Analog-to-digital conversion; spectrum repack; ATSC 3.0 deployment

 KARZ-TV (as KWBF-TV) signed on its digital signal on UHF channel 44 on March 23, 2005.
 The station shut down its analog signal, over UHF channel 42, on June 12, 2009, the federal deadline for American full-power television stations to transition exclusively to digital broadcasts.
-The station's digital signal remained on its pre-transition UHF channel 44.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 42.
+The station's digital signal remained on its pre-transition UHF channel 44, using virtual channel 42.

-As a part of the broadcast frequency repacking process following the 2016–17 FCC incentive auction, KARZ-TV, which was initially assigned to move to UHF channel 14, relocated its digital signal to UHF channel 28 on November 30, 2018, using PSIP to display its virtual channel number as 42.
+As a part of the broadcast frequency repacking process following the 2016–17 FCC incentive auction, KARZ-TV, which was initially assigned to move to UHF channel 14, relocated its digital signal to UHF channel 28 on November 30, 2018.

 On June 30, 2021, KARZ commenced ATSC 3.0 broadcasts as the designated NextGen TV host station for the Little Rock–Pine Bluff market, serving as a 3.0 lighthouse for Nexstar/Mission-owned sister stations KARK-TV and KLRT-TV; CBS affiliate KTHV (owned by Tegna); and ABC affiliate KATV (owned by Sinclair), all owned by broadcasters associated with the Pearl NextGen TV consortium.
 The station's 3.0 signal transmits over UHF digital channel 28.5001, while the ATSC 1.0 signals of its main feed and DT2 subchannel are farmed as guest signals transmitted by KLRT-TV over digital channels 30.5 and 30.6; both are remapped to virtual channel 42.x on digital television receivers.